LAStools/LAStools/bin/lasvoxel_README.txt

   report all empty voxels that fall within the 3D bounding box but give them an intensity value of zero.

-  Please license from martin@rapidlasso.com before using lasvoxel commercially.
+  Please license from info@rapidlasso.de before using lasvoxel commercially.
 Please note that the unlicensed version will set intensity, gps_time, user data, and point source ID to zero, slightly change the LAS point order, and randomly add a tiny